learn-co-students/linear-regression-pair-west-ds-082420/README.md

 print("Rainbow p-value:", rainbow_p_value)
 ```

-    Rainbow statistic: 1.2910159786411675
-    Rainbow p-value: 1.057579656507341e-06

 The null hypothesis is that the model is linearly predicted by the features, alternative hypothesis is that it is not.
 Thus returning a low p-value means that the current model violates the linearity assumption.

 #### 2. Normality

 Linear regression assumes that the residuals are normally distributed.
 It is possible to check this qualitatively with a Q-Q plot.
-The fit model object has an attribute called resid, which is an array of the difference between predicted and real values.
+The fit model object has an attribute called resid, which is an array of the difference between predicted and true values.
 Store the residuals in the variable below, show the qq plot, and interepret.
 You are looking for the theoretical quantiles and the sample quantiles to line up.

 ```python